EVA is registered trademark of Stern Stewart.

 3 Click competitor name to see calculations.

 The economic profit margin exhibited a generally positive trend over the observed five-year period.
-While fluctuations occurred, the metric demonstrated an overall increase from 2018 to 2022.
-Economic profit itself also increased consistently throughout the period.
+While fluctuations occurred, the metric demonstrated overall improvement, indicating increasing efficiency in generating profit from revenue.

 - Economic Profit Margin